MSchmoecker/HammerTime/README.md

 ## Changelog
+0.1.2:
+- Fixed a rare bug that caused an index error.
+This resulted in the player not being able to spawn
+- Fixed tab names were doubled when relogging within the same game session
+- Config options can now be changed at runtime, although old tabs are not cleaned up until restart

 0.1.1
 - Added option to disable moving pieces for every custom hammer individually
 - Unified category names and combining for Jotunn and Non-Jotunn mods